Warning: Your session is about to expire due to inactivity.

 Direct Mail Postcards

-A great postcard design of course includes eye-catching colors, proper image-to-text ratio, high-contrast, and enough negative space.
+A great postcard design includes eye-catching colors, proper image-to-text ratio, high contrast, and enough negative space.
 A good postcard design will also reflect your marketing goals and appeal to your target audience.

 Here are a few postcard design guidelines to follow to ensure you create a direct mail postcard that generates a successful outcome:

-Determine Your Marketing Goals and Define Your Audience
+Determine Your Marketing Goals & Define Your Audience

-For example, are you looking to convert more web traffic, introduce your brand to a new audience, or promote a big sale?
-Are you looking to target a specific demographic, your current customers, or individuals within a certain geographic location?
+Are you looking to convert more web traffic, introduce your brand to a new audience, or promote a big sale?
+Are you targeting a specific demographic, current customers, or individuals within a certain geographic location?

-On the other hand, if you’re introducing your brand to a local audience, you need to include details on who your brand is while also persuading your audience to visit your store or give you a call.
+On the other hand, if you're introducing your brand to a local audience, you need to include details on who your brand is while also persuading your audience to visit your store or call you.

 Direct Mail Postcard Templates

-Next, you need to use a direct mail postcard design template to ensure that every design element is printed perfectly, and the area for the mailing information is in the correct spot so that it follows the USPS design requirements.
+Use a direct mail postcard design template to ensure your design is printed perfectly and the area for the mailing information is in the correct spot so that it follows the USPS design requirements.

-• Built in bleed, margin, and trimming parameters
+• Built-in bleed, margin, and trimming parameters needed for printing

-• Guidelines for mailing indicia, stamp, and mailing information placement
+• Guidelines for mailing indicia, stamp, and address placement

-• Blank InDesign templates that already include your desired postcard size’s design specifications
+• Blank InDesign templates that include the correct postcard design specifications

 Keep it Simple

-Unlike a catalog, where there are pages and pages for content to be marketed on, a postcard has limited space for design elements and messaging.
+Unlike a catalog with several pages to include content, a postcard has limited space for design elements and messaging.

-The goal of a direct mail postcard is to simply promote your message and get an immediate response.
-Instead of listing products or sharing details about your company’s history, your postcard design needs to grab the attention of your audience and quickly reel them in.
+A direct mail postcard aims to promote your message and get an immediate response.
+Instead of listing products or sharing details about who your company is, your postcard design needs to grab the attention of your audience and quickly reel them in.

 Postcard Headlines

-Keep your postcard design simple, and the saying “less is more” in mind.
-You don’t want to cram your images and messaging into a 4” x 6” or even 6” x 11” postcard.
-Instead, your postcard design needs breathing room, and your postcard content needs to give just enough information to intrigue your audience to respond to your message.
+Keep your postcard design simple and the saying "less is more" in mind.
+You don't want to cram your images and messaging into a 4" x 6" or even 6" x 11" postcard.
+Instead, your postcard design needs breathing room or negative space, and your postcard content needs to give just enough information to intrigue your audience to respond to your message.

 Make a Big Impact with an Effective Headline